geoviews package#

 Activate the bokeh plotting extension:

-`python import holoviews as hv hv.extension("bokeh") `
+`python import holoviews as hv hv.extension("bokeh") `Parameter Definitions

 - geoviews.from_xarray(da, crs=None, apply_transform=False, nan_nodata=False, **kwargs)[source]#